takeshimg92/takeshimg92.github.io/_posts/2023-08-04-cosmology.md

 The answer I got: **13.8 billion years**.

 That was my awe-inspiring, spiritual-ish moment.
 I had seen and read this number many times -- it was in the first popular book I read about Physics, in documentaries, and, if rounded up, even in the [opening song for The Big Bang Theory](https://bigbangtheory.fandom.com/wiki/The_History_of_Everything).
-I would not have expected to be able to calculate such a number by the end of my second year undergrad; and, in hindsight, I only did it because I *severely* glossed over many details, like how the cosmological parameters ($H_0, \Omega_\Lambda$ and so on) are inferred from observational data in the first place.
+I would not have expected to be able to calculate such a number by the end of my second year undergrad; and, in hindsight, I only did it because I *severely* glossed over many details, like how the cosmological parameters ($H_0, \Omega_\mathrm{matter}$ and so on) are inferred from observational data in the first place.

 Nonetheless, I keep that moment in mind as a very happy memory: I was 19 years old, lanky and ignorant of so much, yet I was able to compute the age of the Universe we live in on my trusty 10.1' [Acer netbook](https://en.wikipedia.org/wiki/Acer_Aspire_One).
 I felt inspired to learn more about, and that is what I did.